securityespresso/blog/workshops/web-security-fundamentals-workshop.md

 This workshop is aimed towards application developers, application architects, penetration testers, and security professionals who are interested in learning about web application security and defensive strategies and methods.

+Take this quiz to find out whether this course is for you!
+If you've answered **all** the questions correctly, you already have a solid understanding of web security.
+Some of these questions have multiple correct answers.
+Other questions have no correct answers.
+These are just some of the subjects which will be covered in the course.

 - Which of the following Communication Protocols does not rely on TCP?
   - XMPP
   - DNS